Charlie Goode: 2022–23 season and loan to Blackpool

-2023–24 and loan to Wigan Athletic
+2023–24 season and loan to Wigan Athletic

-During the 2023–24 pre-season, Goode was included in Brentford's 2023 Premier League Summer Series squad, but he did not receive a call into a matchday squad during the tournament.
+During the 2023–24 pre-season, Goode was included in Brentford's 2023 Premier League Summer Series squad, but he was not called into a matchday squad during the tournament.
 He returned to match play with the B team on 25 October 2023 and was an unused substitute during six first team matches either side of the turn of the year.
 On 22 January 2024, Goode joined League One club Wigan Athletic on loan until the end of the 2023–24 season.
 He made 13 appearances during the remainder of a mid-table season and returned to Brentford one week early, for personal reasons.
 Goode was released by Brentford when his contract expired at the end of the 2023–24 season.
 He made just 20 appearances during his four seasons with the club.

 Stevenage

 On 5 August 2024, Goode transferred to League One club Stevenage and signed a one-year contract, with the option of a further year, on a free transfer.
 Either side of four months out with a broken fibula, Goode made 24 appearances and scored one goal during a mid-table 2024–25 season.
-He was retained for the 2025–26 season.
+The one-year option on Goode's contract was triggered for the 2025–26 season and he made 45 appearances, scoring one goal, prior to the club's defeat in the playoff semi-finals.
+Goode entered discussions over a new contract at the end of the season, but he elected to depart the club.
+Goode made 69 appearances and scored two goals during his two seasons at Broadhall Way.

+Milton Keynes Dons

+On 5 June 2026, Goode signed an undisclosed-length contract with League One club Milton Keynes Dons on a free transfer, effective 1 July 2026.
+He made his debut on 8 August 2026 in a 4–1 EFL Cup first round defeat away to Norwich City.